Death-hell/XSStrikeButBetter-/README.md

 - Powered by [Photon](https://github.com/s0md3v/Photon), [Zetanize](https://github.com/s0md3v/zetanize) and [Arjun](https://github.com/s0md3v/Arjun)
 - Payload Encoding

+# new things i added:

+- a list of 6k+ payloads
+- integration with arjun
+- general improvement in .py files
+- and much more, check it out to find out more

 ### Installation
 Enter the following commands one by one in terminal:
 ```